Affordable Housing and Construction

 Capital markets

-Introduce a progressive property tax for individuals and corporations that increases based on the number of owned dwellings, empty for more than 12 months to disincentivize acquiring real estate and leaving it empty.
-24% of housing stock in Slovenia is sitting empty and should be brought to the market.
+Introduce a progressive property tax for individuals and corporations that increases based on the number of owned dwellings, empty for more than 12 months.
+This would incentivise the real estate owners to use them or place them on the market.
+The estimates of the proportion of empty dwellings in Slovenia differ, but are usually in the range between 8 and 16 %.